 Mausoleum of Moulay Ismail

 The mausoleum is the most important building in Meknes and is a must-see.
-It is just a few minutes walk from Bab Mansour away from Place Hedim.
+It is just a few minutes walk from Bab Mansour and away from Place Hedim.

 Moulay Ismail was the ruler who created the imperial city of Meknes, so it’s no surprise his resting place was so opulent.
 From the outside, it just looks like a large building but you then walk through several courts to an open-air courtyard and then into the tomb itself.